ll629/INFO5901/documents/syllabus/syllabus.md

 ### Conflict

 Conflict is a normal part of any team project.
-If you have a conflict within your group that you cannot resolve internally, you are required to bring the conflict to the attention of the teaching staff immediately.
+If you have a conflict within your group that you cannot resolve internally, **you are required to bring the conflict to the attention of the teaching staff immediately**.
 Prolonged team conflict will result in a grade reduction.

 ### Weekly Logs